 This analysis employed MC g-computation, following the method outlined by \citet{Daniel2017} for interventional (in)direct effects.
-The OB decomposition described in \ref{Section Oaxaca} and a parametric approach based on simple linear outcome models, as outlined by \citet{Jackson}, were deemed unsuitable for estimating the target estimands of Aims 1a-b and 2a-b.
-This is because wage models likely involve complex relationships, including interaction terms and nonlinear effects.
+The OB decomposition described in Section \ref{Section Oaxaca} and a parametric approach based on simple linear outcome models, as outlined by \citet{Jackson}, were deemed unsuitable for estimating the target estimands of Aims 1a-b and 2a-b.
+This is because wage models likely involve complex relationships, including various interaction terms and nonlinear effects.
 Furthermore, the OB decomposition does not address the targeted estimands.
-Notably, the intervention distributions for Aims 1a-b are conditional on covariates and are therefore not equivalent to marginal means.
-Aims 2a-b address interventions for both exposure and control groups, rather than solely for the exposed.
-While g-computation relies on correct model specification, it offers flexibility in modeling.
-Specifically, it simulates counterfactual outcomes by drawing mediator and outcome values for each individual from fitted models, generating counterfactual datasets.
-The algorithm for estimating $E[Y_{\widetilde{\boldsymbol{I}}\,\widetilde{\boldsymbol{R}}|A=a,C, \boldsymbol{L}}|A=a]$, $a\in (0,1)$, is outlined in Table \ref{Algo}.
-It adapts the estimator described by \citet{Daniel2017} in one main aspect: both the counterfactual outcome and mediator intervention distributions are conditional on $A$, meaning that no interventions are applied to the exposure.
-For interventional effects involving exposure interventions, Table \ref{Algo_IIE} in the Appendix shows the steps for estimating $E[Y_{a \boldsymbol{\widetilde{I}}_{a^*|\boldsymbol{C}} \boldsymbol{\widetilde{R}}_{a| \boldsymbol{C}}}]$, the key component of the $\text{IIE}_{\boldsymbol{I}|\boldsymbol{C}}$ described in equation \ref{IIE}.
+The intervention distributions for Aims 1a-b are conditional on covariates and, as a result, are not equivalent to marginal means.
+Aims 2a-b address interventions for both the exposure and control groups, rather than solely for the exposed.

+G-computation relies on correct model specification; however, it offers flexibility in modeling.
+Specifically, MC g-computation employs a simulation approach to generate counterfactual outcomes.
+This is achieved by randomly drawing values for each individual’s mediator and outcome variables, under the specified interventions, from fitted statistical models, thus generating counterfactual data sets.
+The algorithm for estimating $E[Y_{\widetilde{\boldsymbol{I}}\widetilde{\boldsymbol{R}}|A=a,C, \boldsymbol{L}}|A=a]$, $a\in \{0,1\}$, is outlined in Table \ref{Algo}.
+It adapts the estimator described by \citet{Daniel2017} in one main aspect: both the counterfactual outcome and the mediator intervention distributions are conditional on $A$, meaning that no interventions are applied to the exposure.
+For interventional effects involving exposure interventions, Table \ref{Algo_IIE} in the Appendix outlines the steps for estimating $E[Y_{a \boldsymbol{\widetilde{I}}_{a^*|\boldsymbol{C}} \boldsymbol{\widetilde{R}}_{a| \boldsymbol{C}}}]$, which is central to $\text{IIE}_{\boldsymbol{I}|\boldsymbol{C}}$ described in equation \ref{IIE}.